cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 }
 ```

-Now, we can create some functions to wrap the thread and the quad reduce to get our max and sum.
+Now we can create some functions that wrap the thread and quad reduces to get our max and sum.

 #### Reduce Sum and Max
 For `reduce_max()`, all we need to do is call thread reduce followed by quad reduce.
 The sync during `quad_allreduce()` handles the thread sync: